 MULTICHANNEL MERCHANT » MUST READS

-You did your due diligence, and created the ultimate holiday strategy plan for success.
+You did your due diligence, and created the ultimate holiday season plan for success.
+But a change happens in your supply chain, or consumers behave differently, or a storm delays your deliveries.
 How should you react and respond when your holiday plan veers off course?

 You may not have the time and resources to commit to a pre-holiday responsive design email overhaul, but with the full frenzy of the holiday season still a few weeks away, you do have time to ensure your mobile users have a fun and functional inbox experience by avoiding these un-merry mobile mistakes.

 As multichannel retailers develop strategies for the upcoming holiday rush, they must address a critical blind spot by improving visibility into consumer behavior in physical stores.
 Fortunately, new technology solutions can help organizations close the “insight gap” between online and in-store consumer behavior.

 Concerning Alibaba’s global aspirations, the company has struck deals in 2014 with the French and Italian governments aimed at fostering ecommerce growth for merchants from those countries selling on Tmall, including providing them with enrollment support, online marketing and customer service support.

 Sellers will be offering thousands of deals throughout the holiday season across most product categories.
 The seller holiday deals program, which was introduced for the first time last year, will now be expanding worldwide on local Amazon sites in the U.S., in the EU, China, Japan, India and Canada.

 Matt Moog, CEO of ratings and reviews software company Power Reviews said product reviews help drive traffic to a website, helps increase conversion of people once they get to the website, and is one of the best sources retailers have of a customer’s actual experience with products.